 Your puppy will have been fed a species-appropriate raw diet and raised in accordance with our philosophy of natural rearing.
 To this end, we request that you continue feeding a raw diet; limit or avoid avoid such toxic substances as vaccinations (except as required by law), flea and tick control products, heartworm preventives, highly processed dog treats; and provide your puppy with fresh, clean water and ample exercise, fresh air and sunshine daily.
 While we realize that we cannot dictate what you do in your own home, because of the complex nature of genetic conditions and the profound effect environment can have on them, we cannot warranty the health of any puppy if these feeding and rearing guidelines are not followed.

 Puppies that for whatever reason are determined unsuitable for breeding or showing will be sold on AKC Limited Registrations and non-breeding contracts.
 Due to the increasing amount of evidence that spay/neuter can have serious adverse long-term health effects, we no longer mandate that puppies undergo these surgeries.
-We believe this is a decision that is best made on an individual basis, by the puppy owner in consultation with us and their veterinarian, and that in many cases it is best done at a later age than the traditional age of 6 months, if at all.
+We believe this is a decision that is best made on an individual basis, by the puppy owner in consultation with us and their veterinarian, and that in many cases it is best to sterilize later than the traditional age of 6 months, if at all.

 Show or breeding prospect puppies will be sold on AKC Full Registration and co-ownerships.
 The co-ownership may be lifted at a later date, the terms of which will be decided on an individual basis and outlined in our contract.
 There are many variables to co-ownerships, and they can be tailored to meet any situation.
 We try to be very fair with our co-ownership arrangements - our goal is to protect the dog while being mutually beneficial to the buyer and to us.